 Particular attention was paid to the areas tested for pumped storage reservoirs.
 The test revealed no ice was visible in the polyurea test areas during the third winter season, even though the ice had been frozen around the entire 2.5-mile perimeter.
 Polyurea was able to remove the ice from its reservoir's rim naturally.

-The facility plans to cover an additional 40,000 sq. feet in spring due to the success of its polyurea testing areas.
+Due to the success of its polyurea testing areas, the facility plans to cover an additional 40,000 sq. feet in spring.
 If you have a similar project and would like to know how ArmorThane could help you, click here and contact them today.

 No comments: